Yuan-ManX/audio-development-tools/README.md

 * [librosa](https://librosa.org/doc/latest/index.html)  Librosa is a python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.
 * [IPython](https://ipython.readthedocs.io/en/stable/index.html)  IPython provides a rich toolkit to help you make the most of using Python interactively.
 * [torchaudio](https://github.com/pytorch/audio)  an audio library for PyTorch.
 Data manipulation and transformation for audio signal processing, powered by PyTorch.
+* [praudio](https://github.com/musikalkemist/praudio)  Audio preprocessing framework for Deep Learning audio applications.
+* [nnAudio](https://github.com/KinWaiCheuk/nnAudio)  nnAudio is an audio processing toolbox using PyTorch convolutional neural network as its backend.
+By doing so, spectrograms can be generated from audio on-the-fly during neural network training and the Fourier kernels (e.g. or CQT kernels) can be trained.

 ## Audio Signal Processing (ASP)